tlswg/dtls13-spec/draft-ietf-tls-rfc9147bis.md

 Unlike TLS, DTLS can be resilient when receiving records that cannot be processed at the record layer.

-An endpoint MUST discard a record, without updating handshake state, ACK state, retransmission state, or replay windows, when the record cannot be processed at the record layer.
+An endpoint MUST discard a record which cannot be processed at the record layer.
 This includes:

 * Records with invalid header values.
 For instance, records with invalid values for fields other than `fragment` in `DTLSPlaintext` or